Bear-and-Badger/Main/README.md

 If you wish to run this yourself, you will need a webserver, PHP and MySQL.
 Apache is preferred due to the use of .htaccess files for pretty URLs, but it's up to you.

-You'll need to add DB config settings into the /conf/config file - I have no idea how nicely this will play if you don't already have a Vanilla database installation setup, but if you find a way of making life easier then let me know.
+You'll need to add DB config settings into the /conf/config file.
+A seed SQL file can be found in /DB/db_seed.sql - I would recommend installing Vanilla normally and then importing this in order to create any custom tables.

 Regards,